 - 1. By clicking one of the View buttons at the bottom of the window (see above). - 2.
-By clicking one of the buttons in the Workbook Views group on the Ribbon's View tab (see below).
+By clicking one of the buttons in the Workbook Views group on the Ribbon's View tab:

-2 View the GDP worksheet in Page Layout view.
+View the GDP worksheet in Page Layout view.